jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - the other connected lines point to the symbol, not away
 -----
 - Redirection
-- circularity
+- Circularity
-    - by recurrence
+    - By recurrence
-    - by ambiguity
+    - By ambiguity
-- target symbols
+- Target symbols
 -----
-- procedures can be tied only to procedures
+- Procedures can be tied only to procedures
-- objects can be tied only to objects
+- Objects can be tied only to objects
 -----
 - A square can only have a call line directly exiting another square
-- A solid procedure line that can't be a call line is treated as a reference line “If it is a reference line and a solid line can’t be a call line, a solid line is used” >
+- A solid procedure line that can't be a call line is treated as a reference line
+- “If it is a reference line and a solid line can’t be a call line, a solid line is used.”
 - You can't call or reference a call
 - So you can only redirect procedures with reference lines
 - So a call line can only be at the beginning of the redirection
 -----
 - If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances
-- If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not neccessarily with the eventually entered symbol.
+- If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not necessarily with the eventually entered symbol.
 - If this access symbol will go out of view then
 - The access symbol is put in front of the border that is entered.